 Formerly known as the Salt Lake City Bicycle Company, Trek Bicycle Store is another mecca for bikes, accessories, and apparel of all kinds.
 Of course, they only sell Trek products, but that is also one of the shop’s major draws.

-The Bicycle Collective is a used bike shop with locations in Provo, Ogden, and Salt Lake City.
-The mission of the Bicycle Collective is admirable and innovative: The shop wants to promote “cycling as an effective and sustainable form of transportation and as a cornerstone of a cleaner, healthier, and safer society.”
+The Salt Lake City Bicycle Collective is a used bike shop with locations in Provo, Ogden, and Salt Lake City.
+The mission of the Salt Lake City Bicycle Collective is admirable and innovative: The shop wants to promote “cycling as an effective and sustainable form of transportation and as a cornerstone of a cleaner, healthier, and safer society.”
 The collective is also a way to help children and lower income households find access to bikes.

 If it’s the deserts of Southern Utah calling your name, Chile Pepper Bike Shop is the best place to make those refreshing red-rock rides a reality.
 With bike rentals, sales, and all the info you need to make the most of your time in Southern Utah, Chile Pepper Bike Shop has become an indispensable Moab establishment.